HDKHALILI/JS101-programming-foundation-with-JS/lesson_4_JS_Collection/array_methods.md

 Unfortunately, other collections and *collection-like* types like an object and strings don't have these methods.
 But we can convert them to arrays and then use these methods.

 **`Array.prototype.forEach`**
+=> always returns undefined (even if you explicitly return something from the callback)

 So far we have used loops to iterate over array, like this:
 ```javascript